 During cherry blossom season in Japan, it seems like the entire population of 126 million people emerges from their hibernation, leaving their heated kotatsu tables, only to lug about picnic gear and scramble to secure a prime flower-viewing spot at the park.

-Much like the infamous Starbucks Pumpkin Spice Latte, appearing like clockwork across the U.S. come autumn, every year Starbucks Japan celebrates the start of spring with sugar-loaded Sakura Lattes and Frappuccinos.
-Not for the sensitive-of-tooth, somehow we can’t stop ourselves from trying the new formula of these saccharine-sweet sakura beverages every year.
-A word to the wise: if you’re up for trying this novelty drink, sharing is the way to go.
+Much like the Starbucks Pumpkin Spice Latte, appearing like clockwork across the U.S. come autumn, every year Starbucks Japan celebrates the start of spring with whipped cream-crowned sakura lattes and frappuccinos.

-Cherry blossom season isn’t just for the sweets lovers.
-These sakura onigiri are gorgeous additions to any picnic.
-The salt-pickled Japanese cherry blossoms, like edible pressed flowers, decorate the sides of rice balls in the spring.
-They’re almost too pretty to eat and make a perfect portable picnic snack, as well as being perfect for that #hanami Gram.
+Cherry blossom season isn’t just for sweets lovers.
+These sakura onigiri (rice balls) are gorgeous additions to any picnic.
+The salt-pickled Japanese cherry blossoms adorn the sides of rice balls in the spring, like edible pressed flowers.
+They’re almost too pretty to eat and make for a portable picnic snack, as well as being perfect for that #hanami Instagram snap.

 For the full list of sakura-inspired treats, give Sakura Snacks for Cherry Blossom Season a read.

 4. Sakura Meringues

 Our original sakura meringue cookie recipe has all the delicateness and ephemerality of the cherry blossoms themselves.
 They're crisp and light, with a balance of sweetness, saltiness, and sakura aroma; made by whipping egg whites with sakura flavoring, and dusting freeze-dried salted sakura powder on top of the piped meringues before baking.